-I answered a question on the basis of manners for Philosophy in Action Radio on 24 April 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the basis of manners on 24 April 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 How do you objectively define manners?
 Is that even possible?
 What makes some action rude or polite?
 Is it purely subjective or based on personal values?
 For example, some people think that guests ought to take off their shoes in another person's house, while others don't care or even prefer shoes to remain on the feet.
 And some people think that putting elbows on the dinner table or feet on the coffee table is barbaric, while others regard that as fine.
 Since manners vary from person to person, how do you "mind your manners" when interacting with other people?
 Or should you not bother with that, and instead do what you please?

 My Answer, In Brief: Manners are neither cultural whims, nor intrinsically good.
 When based on fact, they are social customs aimed at smoothing social interactions beyond demands of law and morality.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.

 Thank you for contributing to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!